ga-wdi-boston/wdi_7_js_angular/README.md

 ### Day 2

 * Use ngRoute module to create navigation
+* Use built in ng directives
+	* ng-include
+	* ng-view
 * Explain what an angular service is
 * Use factories to share data between controllers
+* Refactor app.js into seperate files

+### Day 3

 * Create a custom filter
-* Write unit tests for custom filters
+* Write unit tests for a custom filter

-### Day 3

 * Write E2E tests for a CRUD page
+* Implement a CRUD page for projects
+* Implement a CRUD page for staffing requests

+### Day 4

 * Explain what a custom directive is and when you would use them
 * Explain isolate scope as related to directives
 * Explain transclusion as related to directives

-### Day 4

-* Use Yeoman to scaffold angular apps
-* Authentication using angular

 ### Day 5

-* Finish project
+* Implement a CRUD page for allocations